 Taking a deeper look at the bid process, industry by industry.

 Change is hard.
 In the food, beverage and retail (FBR) industry, where the pace is fast and time is of the essence, it can be even harder.
 The risks of not setting aside enough time for developing requests for proposal (RFPs) include poor quality bids, complacency and lack of growth.

 While it may seem counterintuitive, spending a little extra time on your RFP process up front will result in better quality bids, leading to significant time and cost savings in the future.
-We sat down with Bill Baker, Vice President of Food, Beverage and Retail Markets at Airgas, to get his advice on how to optimize the bid process.
+We sat down with Bill Baker, Vice President of Business Development – Service Markets and Safety for Airgas, to get his advice on how to optimize the bid process.

 Pay attention to the details

 As detailed as the RFP process can be, it is surprisingly common for things to get overlooked.
 However, small omissions in your RFP could greatly impact the quality of the bids you receive which affects the price you’re quoted, the mode of supply selected and, ultimately, the efficiency of your operation.
 Be sure to watch out for these common mistakes:

 - Misunderstanding your gas needs due to changes in your equipment, products or process: While you may have been using the same gases since the start of your business, has your process or equipment changed?
 To make sure the products you’re requesting are still the best fit for your operation, it may be time to reevaluate your gas system.
 This includes delivery mode, piping sizing, exhaust safety and the cost effectiveness of your nitrogen and CO2

 - Inadequate tracking: It can be hard to identify inefficiencies in your operation, especially if it’s been a while since you’ve reviewed or updated your processes.
 Accurately measuring and tracking the amount of cryogen used per pound of product will help you and potential suppliers identify both inefficiencies in the system and areas of improvement.